paularmstrong/swig/README.md

 Documentation
 -------------

-All documentation can be viewed online.
-[Documentation Table of Contents](https://github.com/paularmstrong/swig/tree/master/docs#readme)
+All documentation can be viewed online on the [Swig Website](http://paularmstrong.github.com/swig/).

 Basic Example
 -------------